perry-mitchell/jasdriver/README.md

 ### exitOnFinish
 Allow JasDriver to run `process.exit()` when finished (used for returning non-zero exit codes for failures).

+### junitOutput
+Output results to a JUnit XML file - the path for the output file.

 ### runnerDir
 The directory to place the spec-runner in.